mantkiew/hello-cxx-modules/README.md

      Only `libc++` is supported
 ```
-This can be achieved using a toolchain file `clang-toolchain.cmake` to set the compiler and linker flags.
+The compiler and linker flags can be set in a toolchain file `clang-toolchain.cmake`.

 ## Building from command line